intel/pepc/docs/pepc-pstates.rst

    **base**, **hfm**, **P1**
       Base CPU frequency (see '--base-freq').
 Regardless of the '--mechanisms' option, all available mechanisms are tried to resolve these special values to the actual base frequency.
-   **Pm**
-      Minimum CPU operating frequency (see '--min-oper-freq').
-Regardless of the '--mechanisms' option, the 'msr' mechanism is always used to resolve these special values to the actual minimum CPU operating frequency.

-   Note, on some systems 'Pm' is lower than 'Pn'.
-For example, 'Pm' may be 500MHz, while 'Pn' may be 800MHz.
-On such systems, Linux may use 'Pn' as the minimum supported frequency limit.
-From Linux's perspective, the minimum supported frequency is 800MHz, not 500MHz.
-In this case, using '--min-freq 500MHz --mechanisms sysfs' will fail, while '--min-freq 500MHz --mechanisms msr' will succeed.

 **--max-freq** *MAX_FREQ*
    Set the maximum CPU frequency.
 Uses the same mechanisms as described in the 'info' sub-command.